-It may be easier to come up with little girl names that have a February theme, but there are plenty of boys names to choose from.
-Ash is the Celtic tree of the month of February, making it the perfect choice for a little boy born this month.
+It may be easier to come up with little girl names that have a February theme, but there are plenty of boys’ names to choose from.
+Ash is the Celtic tree of February, making it the perfect choice for a little boy born this month.

 Do you like the tree theme but don’t care much for the name Ash?
 Consider Rowan instead.
-It’s another symbolic tree for the month of February, but it also means ‘little redhead,’ making it an excellent choice if your baby has fiery red hair.
+It’s another symbol of February, but it also means ‘little redhead,’ making it an excellent choice if your baby has fiery red hair.

 Focusing in on Valentine’s Day or the month of February can simplify things, but don’t let it keep you from exploring other baby names that are perfect for this time of year!
-Here are some boys names that are perfect for the month of February.
+Here are some boys names that are perfect for February.

 This name means ‘pilgrim to Rome,’ which doesn’t make it sound very romantic, but it’s also one of the main characters in Shakespeare’s Romeo and Juliet.
 There really is no more romantic choice for a little boy!

 Looking for a name that your child isn’t likely to share with his classmates?
 Consider Eros.
 He was an ancient Greek mythological god who cast arrows upon his victims so they would fall in love.